wp-sms/wp-sms/readme.txt

 *

 = 3.0 =
-* CHANGE In this version of the plugin has changed the structure and optimized codes.
+* CHANGED In this version of the plugin has changed the structure and optimized codes.
 In this version, we have made a lot of changes.
 We tried using the free version as a core and base.
 The professional version of plugin is made to a professional parcel that through the free plugin is activated.

 = 2.4 =
-* CHANGE `$obj` variable TO `$sms` IN YOUR SOURCE CODE.
+* CHANGED `$obj` variable TO `$sms` IN YOUR SOURCE CODE.

 = 2.0 =
 * BACKUP YOUR DATABASE BEFORE INSTALLING!